 “Hope keeps bringing me back,” he continued.
 “The great thing about golf is you think you can always get better.
 For some people that’s true … for me, I just like coming back and enjoying it up here.”

-Jokes aside, Nealon has wielded his driver, wedge and putter in the ACC tournament for more than a dozen years — even attending one year that he was sidelined with a shoulder injury — and has no intention of stopping his Tahoe tradition.
+Jokes aside, Nealon has wielded his driver, wedge and putter in the ACC tournament for more than a dozen years — even attending one year he was sidelined with a shoulder injury — and has no intention of stopping his Tahoe tradition.

 “It’s such a special event because it’s a great fundraiser for charities, and there are a lot of great athletes and celebrities and everybody has a good time,” Nealon told Tahoe Magazine.
 “It’s kind of like family to me, I’ve been coming up here for so long, and I know these people so well.”